 You want to be wherever your customers are.
 Do they use one platform exclusively or a variety of different platforms for different reasons?
 You need to find out where they spend their time when they’re online.
 The best way to do that is by creating buyer personas.

 There are lots of different ways to approach buyer personas and unless you’re working from a template, no two frameworks are going to look alike.
 Whenever we undertake Inbound Strategy Planning with a new client, personas are one of the first things we define.
 If you’re managing all your marketing in-house, try creating one on your own.
 (This article will help.)

 In case you’re not clear on what a persona is, think of it as a semi-fictional representation of your target customer.
 A buyer persona isn’t a real customer, but to keep it accurate, the insights you use to bring them to life should be true to life and grounded in data.

-Why is a social media persona so important?
-Because they reveal exactly where your customers are hanging out online.
-With a watertight persona at your fingertips, you can select the most opportune social media platform to progress with, confident that your decision is sound and that you’re setting yourself up for the best chance of success.
+Social media personas are important because they reveal exactly where your customers are hanging out online.
+With a watertight persona at your fingertips, you can select the most opportune platform, confident that your decision is sound and that you’re setting yourself up for the best chance of success.